humio/ansible-demo/README.md

 * [humio.kafka](https://galaxy.ansible.com/humio/kafka)
 * [humio.server](https://galaxy.ansible.com/humio/server)

-Bare in mind that *we take no responsibility for breaking changes* in the examples themselves.
-Therefor we strongly recommend you only use them as inspiration.
+Bear in mind that *we take no responsibility for breaking changes* in the examples themselves.
+Therefore, we strongly recommend you only use them as inspiration.

 ## Samples